briansimiyuj/doctor-appointment-app/README.md

   1. Create a state for loading in the Script component and initialize it with true
   2. Create a Loading component and create several loading animations components
   3. Use LogoLoading component as the loading animation for the entire app

+### Is Authenticated Guard

+Is Authenticated Guard will be a component that will check if the user is authenticated and if not, it will redirect the user to the login page.

+  1. Make some pages and components that require authentication follow this pattern (LoginPage, BookingSlots, MyAppointmentsPage, SettingsPage)